 If the task of coordinating the award is delegated, it will be done before the end of the fall semester.

 Act as Historian for the SSA with assistance from the Advisor and manage the transfer of relevant historical documents to the UW-Stout Archives.

+Coordinate bonding and social activities in conjunction with the executive board of the U.S.S. of the S.S.A.

 Article V. CAUCUS